fluidblue/passdeposit/INSTALL.md

 ## System service

-You can install passdeposit as a system service.
+Optionally, you can install passdeposit as a system service.
 This will allow you to control PassDeposit with:

 	service passdeposit start|stop|restart|status